JOJ0/joj0.github.io/_posts/mpc1k-seq_README.md

 ** --correct-wav-bpm (-p) just replaces the bpm part in the found term, ?? didn't find a possible bpm value in given term (PunkBG), ?? use underscores or dashes as seperating characters!
-?? replace options --bpm-correct and --correct-wav-bpm won't work!
 **     it would replace "PunkBG" with "PunkBG".
 ** If this all looks like crap, don't do it!
 Existing files will be OVERWRITTEN!
 ```

 If we closely examine the output for the 3 files we'd find these useful possibilities

-  * --bpm-correct (-c) could correct the bpm of the sequence in files 2 and 3 (the copies)
+  * --correct-bpm (-c) could correct the bpm of the sequence in files 2 and 3 (the copies)
-  * --correct-wav (-w) could replace the name of the Audio Tracks wav file so it's equal to the seq files name.
+  * --correct-wav (-w) could replace the name of the AUDIO tracks wav file so it's equal to the seq files name.
 Also in files 2 and 3 (the copies)

 If we would now use options -w and -c option we are getting the following output: